10DownPro/service-now-urgent-incident-notification-workflow/README.md

 - Then clicked **Set as Current**
 - Re-added the test incident and email record using **“Add to Update Set”** on both records

-Once I did that, both records appeared in the `Customer Updates` tab and were included in the final exported XML file.
+After I did that, both records appeared in the `Customer Updates` tab and were included in the final exported XML file.

 **Before:**
 <img width="1041" height="344" alt="Before Fix" src="https://github.com/user-attachments/assets/d2ea15f5-1d03-4af3-8d7c-506f9a5f5ede" />